A Variant of the Knapsack Problem: Target Sum

 494. Target Sum | 🟠 |

-In previous articles, we often mentioned that backtracking algorithms are somewhat similar to recursive algorithms.
-If you can't figure out the state transition equation for a problem, trying to solve it using a backtracking algorithm as a brute-force approach can be a smart strategy.
-It's better than not being able to write any solution at all.
+We often mention that backtracking algorithms are somewhat similar to recursive algorithms.
+If you really can't work out the state transition equation for a problem, trying to solve it with a brute-force backtracking algorithm is a clever strategy—it’s better than having no solution at all.

-So, what is the relationship between backtracking algorithms and dynamic programming?
-Both involve recursion, and their algorithm templates look quite similar, as they both involve making "choices."
-They really do resemble a parent-child relationship.
+So, what exactly is the relationship between backtracking algorithms and dynamic programming?
+Both involve recursion, and their algorithm templates seem quite similar, both involving making "choices," resembling a parent-child relationship.

-So, what are the specific differences between them?
-Is it possible to transform one into the other between backtracking algorithms and dynamic programming?
+What exactly are the differences between them?
+Is it possible for backtracking algorithms and dynamic programming to be converted into each other?

 You are given an integer array nums